sixtyfortyapp/sixtyfortyapp.github.io/HELP.md

 SixtyForty supports rebalancing accounts separately or together.
 This is controlled by changing the rebalance mode in the accounts setup screen (main screen setup menu).
 When rebalancing accounts together, a single rebalance summary appears on the accounts screen.

+## Account Groups

+Accounts in SixtyForty are organized into account groups.
+An account group is an independent collection of accounts.
+They are useful if you are managing investments for others.

+At a minimum, you will need to create one account group to manage your own accounts.

 ## Have a Question?

 Please send me an [email](mailto:support@sixtyfortyapp.com)